lem-project/lem-project.github.io/content/en/usage/living-canvas.md

 ## Future work

-- use the Language Server Protocol to make it usable with other languages.
+- [X] use the Language Server Protocol to make it usable with other languages
+- Project-wide analysis for tree-sitter languages (currently single-file only)